 Zhi Tea in Austin also sells loose leaf tea.
 Most grocery stores with a bulk section have the common tea flavors in loose leaf.
 Wheatsville Co-op has a decent and more herbal-focused selection, and Central Market has an enormous tea corner.
 You can use the containers or bags from the store until they wear out then recycle them in the appropriate receptacle, or if the store lets you bring in your own container do that.
 Weigh the reusable container first before filling it and write the weight on the container so the weight can be deducted at the register.
 Depending on the container, I’ll use a wax crayon or painter’s tape and a permanent marker.
 HEB is not currently set to deduct weight from your own container so please don’t try this there.
 Always ask the store if they can deduct the weight of your own container at the register before beginning bringing your own.

-The general consensus across the internet on loose leaf tea storage is that it should be stored in a dark, cool, and airtight container.
-We store our loose leaf tea in the tea tin pictured above.
+The general consensus on the internet is loose leaf tea should be stored in a dark, cool, and airtight container.
+We store our loose leaf tea in the tin pictured here.
+This tin will barely hold 4 oz. of loose leaf tea.
+Unfortunately the container does not hold the amount of dry material listed on the website so be careful if you order something to hold your tea.

 If you want to use prepackaged tea bags, try to find a box or tin that is not shrink-wrapped in plastic, though the plastic overwrap on a box and the plastic safety seal on a tin can go in plastic bag recycling.